 Even though Lincoln’s Birthday has not been made a public holiday, many Americans still take the time to honor him on his day, as he is one of the most admired United States Presidents.

 How to celebrate Lincoln’s Birthday

-Every year on February 12 there are several wreath-laying ceremonies on Lincoln landmarks all across the United States, notably on his birthplace in Kentucky, and on the Lincoln Memorial in Washington D.C, where there is also a reading of the Gettysburg Address.
+Every year on February 12 there are several wreath-laying ceremonies on Lincoln landmarks all across the United States, notably at his birthplace in Kentucky, and at the Lincoln Memorial in Washington D.C, where there is also a reading of the Gettysburg Address.

 The states that recognize the day as a holiday organize many events to commemorate the day, such as concerts, birthday parties, and re-enactments.